daptin/documentation/content/feature-manuals/cloudstore/_index.md

 # Cloud store

+Cloud store is an abstraction for storage API for various features of daptin like file column storage and site hosting.

+Most cloud storage require oauth connection and token to operate.

+You can create more stores by creating more rows in the cloud_store table, daptin will take care of syncing it.

-Datin can work with the following storage services:
+Daptin can work with the following storage providrs:

 - Amazon Drive
 - Amazon S3